Author ORCID Identifier

 Digital Object Identifier (DOI)

 Tsao, Shu-Feng, "ASSOCIATIONS BETWEEN CONSUMPTION OF FRUITS AND VEGETABLES AMONG OLDER CONSUMERS AND FARMERS MARKET SHOPPING" (2016).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 47.